sprblm/dots-patterns/patterns/village-or-city.md

 - Guidelines and parameters regarding community size and interactive elements must be communicated clearly.

-- Make sure that the artifical retrictrions and parameters are visible so that people with the same values can find each other in the same villages or cities.

 ## Potential Problems with Village or City

 It can cause more cognitive load to have more choices in moderation, community interaction, and growth.
+Decide on where you fall on the "Village or City?" spectrum and make consistent design decisions throughout.
 Create default settings or an in depth onboarding flow that helps moderators and users understand what the implications are for community openness, public visibility, and invitation rules.

 ## The Take-Away